hyperledger/iroha-2-docs/src/reference/torii-endpoints.md

 #### Data Exchange

-After a successful handshake, the client must send a [`BlockSubscriptionRequest`](/reference/data-model-schema#blocksubscriptionrequest) request with the starting block number provided (i.e., the `height` value).
+After establishing a WebSocket connection, the client must send a [`BlockSubscriptionRequest`](/reference/data-model-schema#blocksubscriptionrequest) request with the starting block number provided (i.e., the `height` value).
 Then, upon sending the confirmation and [`BlockMessage`](/reference/data-model-schema#blockmessage) messages, the server starts streaming all of the blocks, beginning with the block specified with `height` up to the most recent one, and then continues to stream new blocks as they are added to the blockchain.

 ## Configuration / Retrieve